What’s a Wine Flight and Why is it Called That? [Answers & Backstory]

-This wine tasting can help you understand the differences between wine blends in the various wine regions around the world, not only because of the terroir, but also because the proportions of wines, and even the blends, might change.
+This wine tasting can help you understand the differences between wine blends in the various wine regions around the world.

 Now you know all about wine flights all you need to do to create your own is get your favorite wines, get some friends round, and throw a comparative tasting party.
 Have fun!